martindevans/EphemerisNotes/docs/ImplementationDetails/Physics/Integration.md

     - TechnicalDetails
     - OrbitalMechanics
 ---
----

-In Ephemeris we start out with the acceleration acting on a body (calclulated from the nearby gravity sources) and need to calculate the velocity and then the position.
+In Ephemeris we start out with the acceleration acting on a body (calculated from the nearby gravity sources) and need to calculate the velocity and then the position.
 This process is called **Integration**.

-There are many choices of integration system, with many tradeoffs.
+There are many choices of integration system, with many trade-offs.

-## Equations Of Motion
+## Glossary

-This section is a very brief refresher on the equations of motion and some of the notation used.
+In this article, I will use the following symbols:
  - `a` = acceleration
  - `v` = velocity
  - `x` = position